odoo/documentation/content/applications/general/in_app_purchase.rst

 Different services are available depending on the hosting type of your Database:

-- *Odoo Online (SAAS)*: only the IAP services provided by Odoo can be used (i.e. the SMS, Snailmail, Reveal and Partner Autocomplete features);
+- *Odoo Online (SaaS)*: only the IAP services provided by Odoo can be used (i.e. the SMS, Snailmail, Reveal and Partner Autocomplete features);
 - *Odoo.sh and Odoo Enterprise (on-premise)*: both the services provided by Odoo and by third-party apps can be used.